gautiermarechal/touchtunes-spotify/README.md

 - .env file should not be commited to github.
 I did not put the file in gitignore for you to test the project locally
 - In production, we should not put .env in front-end as it will be present in the build files.
 Again, I put the file in front-end for demo purpose.
+- This is an MVP.
+For production, next steps would be to make sure all API credentials are well hidden.
+I would also add animations to improve the UI and UX.

 ## Screenshots